-Taxonomy, Botany, Traits of Chinese Loropetalum Shrubs
+Characteristics of Loropetalum Shrubs

-Chinese loropetalum is an evergreen, multi-stemmed shrub of the broadleaf variety.
-This bush is in the witch hazel family.
+Chinese loropetalum, the official name of the plant, is an evergreen, multi-stemmed shrub of the broadleaf variety that's part of witch hazel family.
 You can see the similarity of the flower to that of the namesake shrub of this family, witch hazel shrub, which also bears a fringe-like bloom.

 Thinking of growing this plant in a climate colder than zone 7?
 To increase the shrub's chances of survival, apply garden mulch to protect its root system and grow it where it will enjoy a warmer microclimate, such as a sheltered nook near a building.

 Mix compost into the soil at planting time.
 Not only will the compost act as a slow-release fertilizer, but it will also improve drainage.
-This is important for Chinese loropetalum shrub, which is susceptible to root rot.
+This is important for a loropetalum shrub, which is susceptible to root rot.
 For the same reason, when you plant the bush, be sure not to sink the top of the root ball below the soil surface.

-The Burgundy cultivar may be the best pick for foliage fanatics.
+- L. chinense var. rubrum (Burgundy): The Burgundy cultivar may be the best pick for foliage fanatics.
 When young, the leaves of Burgundy are reddish-purple.
 In summer, its leaves darken, becoming a greenish-purple.
 But, in autumn, the foliage turns a bright red.
 Its pink blooms stand out well against its foliar color.
 Burgundy reaches a height of 6 to 10 feet, with a similar width.

-Being a true dwarf, Ruby makes for a nicely compact, rounded shrub, averaging 4 feet by 4 feet.
+- L. chinense var. rubrum (Ruby): Being a true dwarf, Ruby makes for a nicely compact, rounded shrub, averaging 4 feet by 4 feet.
 Its new foliage is ruby red (thus the name) and its flowers hot pink.

-If you really crave a type with red flowers, the closest thing that you will find to a true red is Ever Red.
+- L. chinense var. rubrum (Ever Red): If you really crave a type with red flowers, the closest thing that you will find to a true red is Ever Red.
 Its leaves are a dark burgundy color, and its size is approximately 5 feet by 5 feet.

-Razzleberri has raspberry-red flowers, and the new leaves bear hints of burgundy.
+- L. chinense var. rubrum (Razzleberri): Razzleberri has raspberry-red flowers, and the new leaves bear hints of burgundy.
 It becomes 4 to 6 feet tall, with a spread of 4 to 5 feet.